 True happiness meaning involves the following:

 To become happy, you don’t have to own everything.
 Having everything does not make you feel good.
 Alexander The Great once cried when he found that there was nothing left to conquer.
 He had every corner of the world.
 But he was not happy.
 What makes people happy, then?
 It’s contentment.
-It’s not a matter of how much you have, but being contented on everything you have.
+It’s not a matter of how much you have, but being contented with everything you have.

-2. The absence of worry.
+2. The absence of worry

 In the world of haste, everything runs swiftly.
 Technological advancements make our lives faster.
 But it also makes us more anxious than ever.
-We tend to worry the unknown.
-We feel scared with no apparent reasons.
+We tend to worry about the unknown.
+We feel scared for no apparent reasons.
 Why?
 Because we focus so much on the negative things that might happen in the future rather than be focusing on the good things that happen to us in the present.

 Because we tend to worry about the future in a very wrong way, our present becomes worse and denser.
 We feel bad about something that has not happened yet.
 If you really want to find the real meaning of happiness, free yourself from any unreasonable worries.

-3. A good relationship with family and friends.
+3. A good relationship with family and friends

 One study found that the biggest factor towards becoming happy is a relationship.
 It is not limited to familial or romantic relationships, it also involves social relationships.
 In other words, people are happy if they have a good connection with their siblings or parents, with their friends, and with their spouse.

 Of course, love is always part of the happiness equation.
 People who are in love are happier than those who aren’t.
-But some people may disagree on this.
+But some people may disagree with this.
 Some people thought that love can only bring chaos to their lives.
 But it is not necessarily true.
 Because love is not cruel.
 In fact, love binds things together, it brings harmony, peace, equality, and happiness.

-5. Need satisfaction.
+5. Need satisfaction

 Part of being humans, we tend to satisfy our needs.
 We find satisfaction in our relationships, jobs, etc. If we get what we need, we become satisfied and happy.
 If we don’t we feel bad.
 But of course, satisfaction does not mean having everything.

-6. Having good plans in the future.
+6. Having good plans for the future

 Happy people are not worried about their future.
-Instead, they make good long term plans.
+Instead, they make good long-term plans.
 They don’t focus on the negative things that might happen along the way.
 Rather, they make themselves ready to make some changes in case plans won’t work.